PanicStation.org

 Short answer

-Call 911 now for an ambulance.
-Sudden numbness/tingling in the face, arm, or leg—especially on one side—can be a stroke or TIA even if it goes away.
+Call 911 now and say you may be having stroke or TIA symptoms.
+Sudden numbness or tingling in the face, arm, or leg, especially on one side, needs emergency assessment even if it improves or goes away.

 Do not do these things

-• Do not wait to see if it “fully passes” or assume it’s not serious because it comes and goes.
+• Do not wait to see if it fully passes or assume it is safe because it comes and goes.

-• Do not drive yourself to the ER; don’t have someone else drive you unless 911 tells you to.
+• Do not drive yourself to the ER; do not have someone else drive you unless 911 tells you to.

-• Do not eat or drink if your face feels weak/numb or you’re drooling/choking.
+• Do not eat or drink if your face feels weak or numb, you are drooling, or swallowing feels difficult.

 What to do now

-1. Call 911 and say: “Possible stroke/TIA.
-Sudden numbness/tingling in my face/arm/leg that started suddenly and came and went.”
+1. Call 911 and say: “Possible stroke or TIA.
+Sudden numbness or tingling in my face, arm, or leg that started suddenly and came and went.”

-2. Write down the exact time symptoms first started (and when they stopped).
-If it happened in episodes, note each episode start/stop time.
-This can affect emergency treatment.
+2. Write down the exact time symptoms first started and when they stopped.
+If it happened in episodes, note each start and stop time.

-4. If you’re alone, unlock your door, turn on a porch light (if available), and keep your phone on speaker.
-If you can, text a nearby person to come wait with you.
+4. If you are alone, unlock your door, turn on a porch light if you can, keep your phone on speaker, and text a nearby person to come wait with you.

-5. Gather key info without delaying help: medication list (or bottles/photos), allergies, major medical conditions, and whether you take blood thinners (for example warfarin, apixaban, rivaroxaban, dabigatran).
+5. Gather key information without delaying help: medication bottles or a medication list, allergies, major medical conditions, and whether you take blood thinners such as warfarin, apixaban, rivaroxaban, or dabigatran.

-6. Sit somewhere safe (chair or floor) and avoid stairs.
-If you feel like vomiting, turn onto your side to reduce choking risk.
+6. Sit somewhere safe such as a chair or the floor and avoid stairs.
+If you feel like vomiting, turn onto your side if you can do that safely.

-7. If symptoms change while waiting, tell 911 immediately (new weakness, trouble speaking, vision loss, severe headache, confusion, fainting).
+7. Tell 911 immediately if symptoms change, including new weakness, trouble speaking, vision loss, severe headache, confusion, fainting, or trouble walking.

 What can wait

-• You do not need to figure out the cause (TIA vs stroke vs something else) before getting care.
+• You do not need to figure out the cause before getting care.

-• You do not need to call your primary care office first, search online, or decide about tests or costs right now.
+• You do not need to call your primary care office first or search online.

 Important reassurance